 The best way to ensure that your batteries are charging safely is to always use the manufacturer’s charging cable that came with your vape device.
 Even when you are using the manufacturer’s recommended charging cable, you should never leave your device charging overnight.
 The best practice to protect your batteries is to always unplug the charger as soon as they are fully charged so that it doesn’t continue to drain power and accidentally overheat itself.

 If the batteries start to overheat or if you see signs of bulging or disfiguration on a battery, it is a sign of damage.
-You need to be aware at all times and have the ability to unplug and move your batteries to a safe place to cool down.
+You need to be aware at all times and have the ability to unplug and move your batteries to a safe place to cool down To stay safe, you should also avoid vaping while charging.

 All battery chargers come with multiple ratings for compatibility.
 Before you begin looking at these ratings, make sure you are looking only at chargers that share the same threading as your device.
 Over-tightening and cross-threading your battery will cause permanent damage, so this is the best place to start your search.